4 Takeaways From Joe Biden's Big Win In South Carolina

 4. Sanders figures to do well on Super Tuesday, but he needs to do better with black voters to quiet the naysayers

-If Biden needs to do better with Latinos and the white, working-class voters he also promised to do well with, then Sanders needs to do better with black voters.
+If Biden needs to do better with Latinos and the white working-class voters he also promised to do well with, then Sanders needs to do better with black voters.

 In Nevada, Sanders ate into Biden's margin with black voters, but that didn't happen in South Carolina.
 As expected, African Americans were a significant portion of the electorate Saturday night — 56%.
 Biden won them by 44 points over Sanders, 61% to 17%.